Google rocked by Trump's immigration order

 Silicon Valley's concern about President Donald Trump's immigration policies has suddenly become real in a big way.

-On Friday, Google reportedly ordered more than 100 employees traveling overseas to return to the US immediately to avoid getting shut out of the country by an executive order issued by Trump.
+On Friday, Google reportedly told more than 100 employees traveling overseas to return to the US immediately to avoid getting shut out of the country by an executive order issued by Trump.

 "It's painful to see the personal cost of this executive order on our colleagues," Google CEO Sundar Pichai wrote in an internal memo, according to Bloomberg.